cs357/textbook/notes/python.md

 ## Learning Objectives

-*   Get familiar with the language of Python 3
+*   Get familiar with the Python 3 syntax
 *   Understand the difference between mutable and immutable objects
+*   Understand the purpose of NumPy and learn about common operations with NumPy datatypes.

+## Notes
-*   Remember, the most efficient way to study a language is to practice!
+1. Remember, the most efficient way to learn a programming language is to practice!

-*   Google is a great resource for any programming language
+2. Google is a great resource for any programming language.

 ## Types
-  Just like any other language, variables can store data of different types in Python, such as int, float, or str.
-We can use the type() function to find the type of an expression.
+  Just like any other language, variables can store data of different types in Python, such as `int`, `float`, or `str`.
+We can use the `type()` function to find the type of an expression.

 ### Example